agroportal/fairness/doc/results/FAIR-questions.md

                 <li>Portal max Credits : 36</li>
               </ul>
           </td>         <td>
-            <p>Does the ontology provide information about the actors involved in its development? (creator, contributor, curator, translator)</p>
+            <p>Does the ontology provide information about the actors involved in its development?</p>
             <p>
               Responses :                    <ul>                        <li>The ontology provide 0 information about the actors involved in its development. (score: 0)</li>                        <li>The ontology provide 1 information about the actors involved in its development. (score: 3)</li>                        <li>The ontology provide 2 informations about the actors involved in its development. (score: 5)</li>                        <li>The ontology provide 3 informations about the actors involved in its development. (score: 7)</li>                        <li>The ontology provide 4 or more informations about the actors involved in its development.  (score: 8)</li>                    </ul>            </p>
          </td>
          <td>                    <ul>                          <li>dct:creator</li>                          <li>pav:curatedBy</li>                          <li>dct:contributor</li>                          <li>schema:translator</li>                    </ul>         </td>    </tr>    <tr>
             <td>
-                 <p>Does an ontology provide information on its general provenance? (e.g., source, generated by, invalidated by)</p>
+                 <p>Does an ontology provide information on its general provenance?</p>
                   <p>
                     Responses :                          <ul>                              <li>The ontology provide O information on its general provenance. (score: 0)</li>                              <li>The ontology provide 1 information on its general provenance. (score: 2)</li>                              <li>The ontology provide 2 informations on its general provenance. (score: 4)</li>                              <li>The ontology provide 3 or more informations on its general provenance. (score: 6)</li>                          </ul>                  </p>
             </td>